In the Realm of the Senses: Plot

 In 1936 Tokyo, Sada Abe is a former prostitute who now works as a maid in a hotel.
-The hotel's owner Kichizo Ishida molests her, and the two begin an intense affair that consists of sexual experiments and various self-indulgences.
+The hotel's owner, Kichizo Ishida, initiates an intense affair that consists of sexual experiments and various self-indulgences.
 Ishida leaves his wife to pursue his affair with Sada.
 Sada becomes increasingly possessive and jealous of Ishida, and Ishida more eager to please her.
 Their mutual obsession escalates until Ishida finds that she is most excited by strangling him during lovemaking, and he is killed in this fashion.
 Sada then severs his penis.
-While she is shown next to him naked, it is mentioned that she will walk around with his penis inside her for several days.
+While she is shown next to him naked, it is mentioned that she will walk around with his organ for four days before being arrested while smiling radiantly.
 Words written with blood can be read on his chest: "Sada Kichi the two of us forever."

+Themes

+The film explores themes of sexual obsession, power dynamics, and the blurred lines between violence and love, representing extreme consequences of resistance to social repression.

 Cast

 Title

 The film was released under the title of In the Realm of the Senses in the U.S. and the U.K., and under L'Empire des sens (Empire of the Senses) in France.
 The French title was taken from Roland Barthes's book about Japan, L'Empire des signes (Empire of Signs, 1970).

-The original Japanese title Ai no Korīda was later reimagined as the title of the 1979 funk song "Ai No Corrida", originally recorded by Chaz Jankel and later brought to success by Quincy Jones in 1981.
+The original Japanese title Ai no Korīda was later reimagined as the title of the 1980 funk song "Ai No Corrida", originally recorded by Chaz Jankel and later brought to success by Quincy Jones in 1981.